Develop your Succession Candidates Talent with Stretch Assignments

-Stretch assignments are projects given to employees that require them to perform beyond their current expertise to promote growth and development.
-They are the equivalent of a trainer asking an athlete to push for one more rep or run an extra mile.
+Stretch assignments are projects given to employees that require them to perform beyond their current expertise.
+These assignments promote growth and talent development.
+They are the equivalent of a trainer asking an athlete to push for one more rep, or to run an extra mile.
 Pushing our abilities is the only way to get stronger or faster.
-Stretch assignments take into account an employee’s current limits and asks them to perform just beyond them.
+Stretch assignments take into account an employee’s current limits and ask them to perform just beyond them.
 When designed well, stretch assignments challenge employees without putting them at risk of certain failure.

 Getting Started with Stretch Assignments

-Despite their potential for addressing candidates’ development needs and adding value to the organization, stretch assignments can be a daunting type of development activity to implement into a candidates’ IDP.
-They are generally not obvious in the larger scheme of an organization’s operations, and few organizations track the types of opportunities that might make good stretch assignments.
+Despite their potential for addressing candidates’ talent development needs and adding value to an organization, stretch assignments can be a daunting development activity to implement into a candidate’s IDP.
+They are generally not obvious in the larger scheme of operations, and few companies track the types of talent development opportunities that might make good stretch assignments.

-To alleviate this, we recommend you encourage the candidate to take charge of identifying potential stretch assignments that can be integrated into their IDP.
-High-potential candidates often have a strong understanding of the kind of experience they need and the skills they want to learn.
-Then, with the results of a development needs assessment at hand, a candidate’s aspirations can be matched to find relevant stretch assignments.
+We recommend you encourage succession candidates to identify potential stretch assignments that can be integrated into their IDP.
+High-potential candidates often have a strong understanding of the kind of experience they need and skills they want to learn.
+Then, with the results of a development needs assessment at hand, they can match their aspirations to relevant assignments.

-Linking these stretch assignments to a candidate’s development needs provides the organization and candidate with objective markers to assess progress.
-Consistently checking in on movement towards IDP objectives encourages the organization and employee to focus on the critical reason for a stretch assignment: honing the candidate’s potential for succession.
+Linking stretch assignments to a succession candidate’s development needs provides both them and the company with objective markers of progress.
+Consistently checking movement towards IDP objectives encourages focus on the stretch assignment’s critical purpose: honing the candidate’s potential for succession.

 How SIGMA Can Help Develop Strong Succession Candidates